sujithkani/ttsky25a-tinyQV/docs/info.md

 The design is intended to be used with this [QSPI PMOD](https://github.com/mole99/qspi-pmod) on the bidirectional PMOD.
 This has a 16MB flash and 2 8MB RAMs.

 The UART is on the correct pins to be used with the hardware UART on the RP2040 on the demo board.

-The SPI controller is intended to make it easy to drive an ST7789 LCD display (more details to be added).

 It may be useful to have buttons to use on the GPIO inputs.